Family Law FAQs

 If your parents deeded the property only in your name and it was a gift, then the land would be considered your separate property.
 If you deed the property to you and your spouse jointly, then you have made the land marital property.
 Assuming the deed has not been changed and the land is only in your name and you build a house, the house may be marital property although the land would remain your separate property.
 The Court would see this as a mixed marital and separate asset.
 The party owning the separate property land would likely receive the house and land in a property division and would need to pay the other party for their fair share of the net value of the house.

 The payor’s death will terminate any obligation for child support or spousal support.
-In cases that we settle outside of court, we often negotiate a life insurance policy that would help the surviving spouse to replace the funds they had been receiving from the deceased spouse.
+Your attorney may be able to negotiate a life insurance policy that would help the surviving parent replace the support previously paid by the deceased parent.

 Joint custody can mean several different things.
 If the parties share joint legal custody, it may mean than they share the decision making authority for the decisions affecting the children.
 Sharing joint physical custody means that the children are dividing their time with the parents in something that approaches equal time with each parent.